 I was recently tasked to migrate an application with around 150 projects from the "old"It is still supported .NET Framework 4.8 to a recent .NET 6.
-As the application is still under development and used, the migration should be done step by step over time in iterative steps rather than a big bang refactoring.
-This blog post will go a bit into more detail about how I approached the situation and what I learned.
+As the application is still under development and used, the migration should be done step by step over time in iterative steps rather than a significant big bang refactoring.
+This blog post will go into more detail about how I approached the situation and what I learned.

-This is a highly subjective post, and there are plenty of ways of approaching it - so take it with a grain of salt and mileage may vary.
+This is a highly subjective post, and there are plenty of ways of approaching it - so take it with a grain of salt, and mileage may vary.

 The application

 The application itself isn't that special - at least not from the point of view of the migration.
 It is a typical 3-tier application with an Angular Frontend and a .NET Framework 4.8 backend.
-The backend is split into multiple projects, most of them are smaller tools like console applications or library projects.
-And then there are two ASP.NET Core WebAPI's and some Windows services that are done in TopShelf.
+The backend is split into multiple projects, most of which are smaller tools like console applications or library projects.
+And then there are two ASP.NET Core WebAPIs and some Windows services that are done in TopShelf.

 The task